USRC Louisiana

-USRC Louisiana, was a wood hull topsail schooner designed by William Doughty that was commissioned in the United States Revenue Marine from 1819 to 1824.
-Assigned the homeport of New Orleans, Louisiana, she sailed the Caribbean extensively and was used mainly in anti-piracy activity.
+USRC Louisiana, was a wooden topsail schooner designed by William Doughty, serving in the United States Revenue Marine from 1819 to 1824.
+Based in New Orleans, Louisiana, she patrolled the Caribbean extensively, primarily engaging in anti-piracy operations, most notably the capture of the schooner Bravo in 1819.

 Construction

 On 6 April 1819, the Collector of Customs at New York City was authorized by the Treasury Department to build two cutters, one to be stationed in Louisiana and the other to be stationed at Mobile, Alabama.
 The cutters were constructed by the Christian Bergh Shipyard at New York City using plans drawn up by naval constructor William Doughty.
 Doughty designed plans for 31-ton, 51-ton, and 80-ton cutters for the Revenue Marine.
 The Alabama-class cutters, consisting of Alabama and Louisiana were constructed on the 51-ton plan that measured 56 ft 10 in on deck, with a 17 ft 4 in beam, and a 6 ft depth of hold.
 Both were rigged as fore-topsail schooners with a square stern, raking masts, and light rails instead of heavy bulwarks.
 Both cutters were not armed initially, but were designed to accept a pivot gun amidships of a 9-pound to 18-pound capacity.